wasp-lang/wasp/web/docs/data-model/backends.md

 **Database seeding** is a term used for populating the database with some initial data.

-Seeding is most commonly used for two following scenarios:
+Seeding is most commonly used for:

-1. To put the development database into a state convenient for working and testing.
+1. Getting the development database into a state convenient for working and testing.
-2. To initialize any database (`dev`, `staging`, or `prod`) with essential data it requires to operate.
+2. Initializing any database (`dev`, `staging`, or `prod`) with essential data it requires to operate.
     For example, populating the Currency table with default currencies, or the Country table with all available countries.

 ### Writing a Seed Function